exciteproject/EXgoldstandard/README.md

 # EXgoldstandard
-This gold standard is created for the evaluation and training of EXmatcher and EXparser
+The gold standards are created for the evaluation and training of the EXCITE tools EXmatcher and EXparser.